dhughes/tiy-java-crash-course/Crash Course.md

 ## Hello, I'm Doug and I'll Be Your Instructor Tonight.

 * Java instructor at the Raleigh The Iron Yard campus.
-* Programmer for more than 17 years using a plethora of languages.
+* Programmer for more than 17 years, using a plethora of languages.
 * I've worked with dozens of companies on a wide range of projects.

 <!-- Try to entice the class to participate. -->